 The time series above tracks the violations of data integrity constraints set up for this model.

-- Missing values This indicates the percentage of missing value violations over all features for a given period of time.
+- Missing value violations — The percentage of missing value violations over all features for a given period of time.

-- Type mismatch – This indicates the percentage of data type mismatch violations over all features for a given period of time.
+- Type violations — The percentage of data type mismatch violations over all features for a given period of time.

-- Range mismatch – This indicates the percentage of range mismatch violations over all features for a given period of time.
+- Range violations — The percentage of range mismatch violations over all features for a given period of time.

-- All violating events – This indicates the aggregation of all the data integrity violations above for a given period of time.
+- All violating events — An aggregation of all the data integrity violations above for a given period of time.

 Why is it being tracked?¶